scroll top

 3. Scrap silver — a silver buyer mostly like wants to melt down sterling silver flatware and sell the scrap at a profit.

-Whether you sell your silverware near your or online, it can be helpful to take your flatware to a local antique dealer, pawnshop, jeweler or other expert for an appraisal to help you understand what you own and what you might get in resale value.
+Whether you sell your silverware locally or online, it can be helpful to take your flatware to a local antique dealer, pawnshop, jeweler or other expert for an appraisal to help you understand what you own and what you might get in resale value.

 google-maps-usa-image

-Take your time to research online silver buyers, looking at Trustpilot and BBB reviews, ask about tracking and insured shipping and policies about returns in the event you are not happy with the final price offered.
-Read our above reviews of silver flatware buyers.
+Take your time to research online silver buyers, looking at Trustpilot and BBB reviews.
+Ask about tracking and insured shipping and policies about returns in the event you are not happy with the final price offered.

 Selling a whole collection?
 Or pieces of a collection?
 Values vary depending on whether you're selling pieces for scrap or a valuable collection of vintage sterling flatware.